Fighting For A Fair Outcome During Spousal Support Disputes

 - Physical and emotional health of the spouses

 - Whether a spouse has special skills or training

 - Tax consequences

 - The property division of marital assets

 Aggressively Defending Your Best Interests

 Because there are no hard rules for determining the size of alimony, spousal maintenance can be one of the more contentious aspects of divorce proceedings.
-Our attorneys always first seek to use collaboration to resolve your divorce as amicably as possible.
+Our attorneys always first seek to use collaboration to resolve a divorce as amicably as possible.

 Receive Exclusive Representation From Our Attorneys

 At our firm, you will work personally with one of our highly skilled family law attorneys.
 We will never hand off your case to a law clerk or an inexperienced associate.